-In this period of 9 days people worship Lord Rama and organise the RamaLeela drama as the story of the Ramayan.
-On the Dussehra night the fairs and large parades with effigies of demon king Ravana, Kumbhakarna and Meghanad are burnt to mark the victory of Lord Ram.
-Special functions are organised at in cities of India with the festive mood of entertainment.
-Lots of cultural functions with traditional values are arranged the family and home.
-This also time of release of big cinemas of Bollywood and other regional film industry.
-This is widely celebrated every parts of India including states of Gujarat, Maharashtra, Rajasthan, Delhi with Navratri colours.
+In these 9 days, people worship Lord Rama and organize the Ramleela drama, the story of the Ramayan.
+On the Dussehra night, the fairs and large parades with effigies of demon king Ravana, Kumbhakarna and Meghanad are burnt to mark the victory of Lord Ram.
+Special functions are organized to enjoy the festivities.
+People organize different pooja session and garbha nights to enjoy this nine days long festival and make it special for all.
+This special festival is not limited to one region, state or city, but you can witness the festival mood and spirit across the country.
+No state is untouched with the special flavor of this important festival be it Gujarat, Maharashtra, Rajasthan, Delhi with Navratri colours.
 In the eastern states like West Bengal, Odisha, Assam, Manipur the festival is mostly celebrated as Durga Puja or Dusshera.